 ...

-This line is telling rails to include all the default frameworks.
-If you want to use Mongoid however, you need to remove this line and instead explicitly choose all the frameworks you want for your app:
+This line is telling Rails to include all the default frameworks.
+If you want to use Mongoid however, you need to remove this line and instead explicitly choose all the default frameworks, excluding active_record and active_storage:

 ...